GerritCodeReview/aws-gerrit/master-slave/README.md

 for troubleshooting purposes.
 Store them in a `pem` file to use when ssh-ing into your instances as follow: `ssh -i yourKeyPairs.pem <ec2_instance_ip>`*

-* Create the cluster, service and DNS routing stacks:
+* Create the cluster, services and DNS routing stacks:

 ```
 make create-all
 ```

+The slave will start with 5 min delay to allow the replication from master of `All-Users` and `All-Projects` to happen.
+You can now check in the slave logs to see when the slave is up and running.

 ### Cleaning up